 Lanzarote has its own airport between the capital Arrecife and one of the main tourist centres, Puerto del Carmen.
 There are public bus lines but – like on all the islands – they don't run too regularly.
 If you plan to stay on your own, better take a rental car right at the airport.
 Volcan de la Corona can be most easily reached from the hamlet Ye, close to Mirador del Rio on Risco de Famara.
 The northern slopes of the mountain are covered with fields, in most of which vine is grown.

 Volcan de la Corona and much of the northern tip of Lanzarote belong to the Parque Natural de la Corona.
 It was created to protect the huge Maplais de la Corona.
 Farming is allowed in the park but there are only few places where anything can be grown.
 The northern slopes of Volcan de la Corona are among them and you have to pass several vineyards to get to the base of the mountain.
 Don't trespass, rather stay on the tracks.
 This can be difficult at times.

 As for holiday homes, hotels or apartments either consult your nearest travel office, or – search for lodgings on Google.
 There are several sites on the web, dedicated to rent privately owned houses or apartments.
 Prices are generally a bit less expensive than for tour operators but you don't have as much security.

 Lanzarote is usually swept by fierce north-western trade winds.
 Though they deposit their humidity on almost all of the other Canary Islands, Lanzarote is simply too low to form a decent obstacle.
 Therefore the climate is very arid.
 For some time of the year, eastern winds prevail, which almost always carry clouds of Sahara dust with them.
-Usually this means reduced visibility but in some occasions "Calima" occurs.
+Usually, this means reduced visibility but on some occasions, "Calima" occurs.
 Fierce storms take up the dust from the Sahara and sweep it across the islands.
 In these times visibility is nil and sometimes even the planes are grounded.

 Kompass is the only company known to me which offers GPS digital Maps.
 In addition for those of you with Garmin GPS receivers there is a map source map set of all Canary islands out there.